 The government doesn’t always have to outright declare martial law.
 A “soft” declaration of martial law can slowly seep into play without much fanfare or announcements, especially in the wake of a disaster such as COVID-19.
 For example, “I would call out the military now,” former Vice President Joe Biden said at the Democratic primary debate on March 15.
 “They have the ability to provide this surge that hospitals need.
 They have the capacity to build 500 hospital beds and tents that are completely safe and secure.”
 New York Governor Andrew Cuomo suggested, “At this point, our best hope is to utilize the Army Corps of Engineers to leverage its expertise, equipment and people power to retrofit and equip existing facilities — like military bases or college dormitories — to serve as temporary medical centers,” he wrote.

 Although both of these examples are for well intentioned reasons, they are, technically examples of martial law.

 What to Expect Under Martial Law?

-If full-blown martial law is declared on a national or even local level, the worse-case scenario will be an environment where the Constitution no longer exists.
+If the government declares full-blown martial law on a national or even local level, the worse-case scenario will be an environment where the Constitution no longer exists.
 You will have no rights, to the extent that if you speak out against the government, you will face serious consequences.
 There will be no free press, only propaganda controlled by the government.
-Further, guns will be confiscated.
+Further, expect guns confiscation.
 The right to assemble denied.
 Expect checkpoints and tightly controlled travel.
 The government could also lock the boundaries of your town.

 Might this all sound like extreme circumstances, and how could a government based on freedoms and generations of liberty do such a thing.
 The government will do what is necessary to maintain peace and order during times of National Emergencies.
 Don’t believe it could happen to you?
 Ask the 120,000 Japanese-Americans who were denied their freedom, property, and way of life under Executive 9066 in 1942 to 1945.